bekouideromar/Arduino-Greenhouse-Automated-Systems/Readme.md

    - **RW** to GND.

 ---
+---
+## Arduino Code

+The Arduino code for this project can be found in the [arduino.ino](./arduino.ino) file.
+---
 ## Future Improvements:

 1. **Remote Monitoring**: Add Wi-Fi or Bluetooth functionality for remote monitoring and control of the greenhouse.